aosp-mirror/platform_system_core/init/README.md

   This is included in the default init.rc.

 `loglevel <level>`
-> Sets the kernel log level to level.
+> Sets init's log level to the integer level, from 7 (all logging) to 0 (fatal logging only).
+The numeric values correspond to the kernel log levels, but this command does not affect the kernel log level.
+Use the `write` command to write to `/proc/sys/kernel/printk` to change that.
   Properties are expanded within _level_.

 `mkdir <path> [mode] [owner] [group]`
 > Create a directory at _path_, optionally with the given mode, owner, and